TN Status

 Canadian citizens acquire TN status by arriving at a U.S. port of entry and presenting the required items to an inspector.
 See the CBP website for which ports of entry are optimal for TNs to use.

 Mexican citizens must first apply for a TN visa at a U.S. consulate, then acquire TN status at a U.S. port of entry.
-Required items must be presented both at visa application and at the port of entry.
+Required items listed above must be presented both at visa application and at the port of entry.

 Application to USCIS From Within the U.S.